pfeodrippe/blog/src/posts/pitoco.md

 You can not only output API schemas, but also, because of Malli, generate Open API schemas, see the [test file](https://github.com/pfeodrippe/pitoco/blob/master/test/pitoco/core_test.clj) in the Pitoco repo for some examples.
 Use [Pathom Viz](https://github.com/wilkerlucio/pathom-viz) to play with the exposed Pitoco Pathom API.

-When outputing API schemas, you are also able to define custom data types (e.g. using regex) and have it in the schema if applicable, so you can extend the available types for your context (e.g your system has some external id format or you divide your users based on age intervals, just define it with Malli and you are good to go), see https://github.com/pfeodrippe/pitoco/blob/master/test/pitoco/core_test.clj#L149.
+When outputing API schemas, you are also able to define custom data types (e.g. using regex) and have it in the schema if applicable, so you can extend the available types for your context (e.g your system has some external id format or you divide your users based on age intervals, just define it with Malli and you are good to go), see [here](https://github.com/pfeodrippe/pitoco/blob/master/test/pitoco/core_test.clj#L149).

 ## Use cases
-In Gravie we use Cypress (with Clojurescript) a lot for our isolated front end tests (they do not talk to a server or database) and we have to mock a lot of requests/responses for the used endpoints (generally only once so we make a fixture out of it), they can get out of sync quickly if we don't take care of updating them.
-I used Pitoco to generate API schemas from the JSON files (no need to capture packets here as we already had the request/response in JSON format), one low-hang fruit would be to compare them with the generated API schemas from the server.
-If I do this I will try write some new post.
+In Gravie we use Cypress (with Clojurescript) for our isolated front end tests (they do not talk to a server or database) and we have to mock many of requests/responses for the used endpoints (generally only once so we make a fixture out of it), they can get out of sync quickly if we don't take care of updating them.
+I was a let to use Pitoco to generate API schemas from the JSON files (no need to capture packets here as we already had the request/response in JSON format), one low-hang fruit would be to compare them with the generated API schemas from the server.
+If I do this I will try to write some new post.

-Recently Pitoco added support to infer Malli schemas (**not** API schemas) from Clojure vars when you exercise them (e.g. when running tests after instrumentation), check a video at https://youtu.be/MloJSCl38d0, it deserves its own post.
-With it we have runtime information in a static format and could, for some ideas, do the following:
+Recently Pitoco added support to infer Malli schemas (**not** API schemas) from Clojure vars when you exercise them (e.g. when running tests after instrumentation), check a video at [https://youtu.be/MloJSCl38d0](https://youtu.be/MloJSCl38d0).
+With the instrumentation we have runtime information in a static format and could, among other ideas, do the following:
 -   Look for usages of a keyword (output/input)
 -   Match similarity between schemas
 -   Match outputs with inputs